-DUAL DRILL is a cordless, timesaving drill and drive system.
+DUAL DRILL is a cordless, time-saving drill and drives system.
 The flip-action dual head lets you drill a hole and set a screw in one easy motion.
 Makes the perfect gift!

-Rechargeable Dual Drill – never change bits in middle of job!
+Rechargeable Dual Drill – never change bits in the middle of the job!

 The powerful 18V design features two key-less chucks, 20 torque settings, soft grip handle and rechargeable battery with 1700 milliamps of power.
 Includes Smart Charger and carrying case.

 Infomercial Dual Drill – As Seen On TV